propellerlabsio/meteor-ui5-website/public/docs/tutorial/07-Accounts.md

 ```
 ## Create a function to handle user logs in

-Use `Meteor.loginWithPassword(user, password, [callback])` method and call 2 functions of show or hide account buttons and filter the Task list from different places if there is no error
+In the same file create a function to handle user logs in and call 2 functions of showing  or hiding account buttons and filter the task list if user is logged

 ```js
     // Users can log in if they already created account